-Note: DOT regulations require the shipper to notify the Federal Railroad Administration whenever a t containing any flammable cryogenic liquid is not received by the consignee within 20 days from date of Typically, the insulation system will keep the commodity pressure from activating the PRDs for at leas 20-day period.
+Note: DOT regulations require the shipper to notify the Federal Railroad Administration whenever a tank car containing any flammable cryogenic liquid is not received by the consignee within 20 days from date of shipment.
+Typically, the insulation system will keep the commodity pressure from activating the PRDs for at least double this 20-day period.